Reservoir

 - Connections to nodes are specified in the Reservoir Connections table.

-- Reservoir area as a function of elevation is specified in Reservoir volume table, while volume is calculated in code (since 8.2)
+- Reservoir area as a function of elevation is specified in the Reservoir Volume table, while volume is calculated in code (since 8.2).

 RESERVOIR Table